-As discussed in Section~\ref{sec_CM}, the theoretical frameworks introduced in this paper yield explicit formulas for conditional moments, as outlined in Theorems~\ref{thm11} and~\ref{thm321}, utilizing the Euler--Maruyama (EM) method.
-A pertinent question for market practitioners concerns the accuracy and computational efficiency of these newly derived formulas.
-To address this, results generated from the formulas are compared against those obtained through Monte Carlo simulations.
-For the hybrid system implementation, the EM method tailored for SDEs with Markovian switching, as developed by Yuan and Mao~\cite{yuan2004convergence}, is applied to simulate approximate solutions for SDEs with switching regimes.
-The simulations were conducted in MATLAB R2021a on a system with an Intel(R) Core(TM) i5-10500 CPU @3.10GHz, 16GB RAM, running Windows~11 Pro (64-bit).
+As detailed in Section~\ref{sec_CM}, our theoretical approach yield explicit formulas for conditional moments using the Euler--Maruyama (EM) method, as presented in Theorems~\ref{thm11} and~\ref{thm321}.
+An important consideration for market practitioners is the computational accuracy and efficiency of these newly derived formulas.
+To evaluate this, we compare results received from the formulas with those from the MC simulations.
+For implementing the hybrid system, we employ the EM method specifically adapted for SDEs with regime switching, as developed by Yuan and Mao~\cite{yuan2004convergence}, to simulate approximate solutions for SDEs with switching regimes.
+All simulations were performed using MATLAB R2021a on a system equipped with an Intel(R), Core(TM), i5-10500, CPU@3.10GHz, 16GB RAM, and Windows~11 Pro~(64-bit).